Unitarian Chapel, Manchester

-Less than a mile south of Manchester City Centre, opposite the university, sits the empty shell of the former Welsh Baptist Chapel.
-Czero is converting the Grade II* listed building into 87 studio apartments for a specialist fund.
+Less than a mile south of Manchester City Centre, opposite the university, sits the empty shell of the former Unitarian Chapel.
+Czero completed the conversion of the Grade II* listed building into 87 studio apartments for Empiric Student Property in September 2017.

-Check out our special Welsh Baptist Chapel website to follow the progress of the scheme and find out more about the building’s history.
+Check out our special Unitarian Chapel website for more details of the project and the building’s history.